masesgroup/JNet/src/documentation/articles/API_extensibility.md

+---
+title: APIs extendibility of Java/JVM suite for .NET
+_description: Describes how to extend available APIs with Java/JVM suite for .NET
+---

 # JNet: APIs extendibility

 What to do if an API was not yet implemented?
 The simplest answer is: help us to make this product reacher :smile: